Secure Ordering | Free Shipping | Best Quality | Best Prices

 - Mold Testing: Various methods, such as air sampling, surface sampling, or dust sampling, can be used to detect the presence of mold in indoor environments.
 These tests can help identify the types and concentrations of mold spores present, providing information about potential sources of exposure.

-- Mycotoxin Testing: Laboratory analysis of biological samples, such as urine or blood, can detect the presence of mycotoxins in the body.
+- Mycotoxin Testing: Laboratory analysis of biological samples, such as urine, can detect the presence of mycotoxins in the body.
 Mycotoxin testing can help assess the extent of mycotoxin exposure and evaluate its potential health effects on individuals.

 To Sum It Up